aecsocket/aeronet/README.md

 ## Connection

-This crate abstracts over the complexities of connection by defining two states:
+This crate abstracts over the complexities of connection by defining three [`ClientState`]s:
+* **not connected** - a client does not have a connection to a server, and is not attempting to establish a connection.
+This is the initial state of a client.
+* **connecting** - a client has attempted to establish a connection, but has not finished yet.
-* **connected** - a client has fully established a connection to a server, including opening the correct streams and channels and all other setup, and messages can now be exchanged between the two
+* **connected** - a client has fully established a connection to a server, including opening the correct streams and channels and all other setup, and messages can now be exchanged between the two.
-* **not connected** - any state which isn't connected

-Although the networking implementation is likely to be much more complex, including encryption, handshakes, etc., these two states can be used as a basic contract for networking code.
+Although the networking implementation is likely to be much more complex, including encryption, handshakes, etc., these states can be used as a basic contract for networking code.
 However, the implementation may also choose to expose some more of these details.